-Roughhousing is another playful way to address your baby hitting.
+Roughhousing is another playful way to address your toddler from hitting.
 Babies who laugh release the same energy as when they’re crying.
-When you notice your baby has been cranky all day, see if he’d like a laughing session with you.
+When you notice your child has been cranky all day, see if he’d like a laughing session with you.
 It just might prevent the next flare up.

-Are you tempted to whisk your baby off after you see him hit another child?
-Yes, remove your baby if it looks like he’s about to hit the other baby again.
+Are you tempted to whisk your toddler off after you see him hit another child?
+Yes, remove him if it looks like he’s about to hit the other child again.

 But don’t plop him in a corner and expect him to “learn his lesson.”
 He won’t.
 He doesn’t even know how to describe how he’s feeling, much less analyze his misbehavior.